Surplus Property Donations and Disposals

 - Disposal by sale

-If an item is deemed to have some value, it may be sold on a first come, first serve basis at a set price or open for best offer as advertised to the faculty and staff community through the faculty and staff group e-mail lists.
+If an item is deemed to have some value, it may be sold either on a first come, first serve basis at a set price or open for best offer as advertised to the faculty and staff community.
+Unique items with narrow or limited markets may be facilitated through a third party broker.
 Sales must be specifically authorized by the Vice President for Finance and Administration and Treasurer.
 Items will be sold “as is” for pickup.
 To preserve an appropriate segregation of duties, proceeds from property disposals are directed to general institutional funds.
 Individuals responsible for management of operating budgets should not dispose of equipment/supplies/materials to influence or benefit their own operating budget.

 From time to time, community wide events may be coordinated by Facility Services as surplus inventories of equipment and furnishing are evaluated for disposal by the college.
 Public notice of these events will be provided to the Bates community.
 This process ensures that no one person receives preferential pricing or treatment, and will follow the process described above.